xyxj1024/xyxj1024.github.io/_posts/2023-01-18-cse433r-resources.md

 permalink:		    /posts/cse433r-resources
 ---

 This post contains a list of computer security resources from [Dr. Stephen V. Cole](https://github.com/cole-wustl) at Washington University in St. Louis.
+Other resources can also be found at WUSTL B34R5HELL team's [GitHub repo](https://github.com/WUSTL-B34R5HELL/bearshell-ctf/tree/master/Resources).

 <!-- excerpt-end -->